You can't tell the story of the US without telling the story of Haiti

 Thousands have died in floods and landslides.
 Crops, houses, livestock, and infrastructure were severely damaged and a cholera outbreak -- still gripping the country -- followed.

-The US has sent at least $3.4 billion in assistant for disaster relief, reconstruction and development efforts, according to the State Department.
+The US has sent at least $3.4 billion in assistance for disaster relief, reconstruction and development efforts, according to the State Department.

 Nearly 60% of Haitians live in poverty, according to a World Bank report.
-Many do not have access to health care, power and can use a toilet.
+Many do not have access to health care, power and or use of a toilet.

 'Made in Haiti'

-Many of the clothes you have bought at Walmart, JCPenney, Gap, Old Navy and other well-known stores have been manufactured in Haiti.
+Many of the clothes sold at Walmart, JCPenney, Gap, Old Navy and other well-known stores have been manufactured in Haiti.

 The country's garment manufacturing business has been up and running for decades and is currently employing 60,000 people, according to the Association of Industries of Haiti.